HomeTaxesTax relief

 Key takeaways

-• What is tax relief vs tax credit: Tax relief reduces the part of your income you pay tax on, whereas tax credits cut your actual tax bill
+• What is tax relief vs tax credit?
+Tax relief reduces the part of your income you pay tax on, whereas tax credits cut your actual tax bill

-• Which expenses qualify: You can claim tax relief on things like medical costs, work expenses, third-level tuition fees, and even pension contributions for retirement
+• Which expenses qualify?
+You can claim tax relief on things like medical costs, work expenses, third-level tuition fees, and even pension contributions for retirement

-• How far back can you claim: Irish tax relief can be claimed for the past four years through Revenue
+• How far back can you claim?
+Irish tax relief can be claimed for the past four years through Revenue

-The information provided here is for informational and educational purposes only and does not constitute financial advice.
-Please consult with a licensed financial adviser or professional before making any financial decisions.
-Your financial situation is unique, and the information provided may not be suitable for your specific circumstances.
-We are not liable for any financial decisions or actions you take based on this information.
+The information provided here is for informational and educational purposes only and does not constitute tax advice.
+You should consult with a qualified tax professional or adviser regarding your individual tax situation.
+Tax laws and regulations are complex and subject to change, and the information provided may not be applicable to your specific circumstances.
+We are not liable for any tax decisions or actions you take based on this information.

 What is the meaning of tax relief?

-‘Tax relief’ is a reduction of the income on which you pay tax to the government.
+Tax relief is a reduction in the amount of income you earn that is liable for tax.
 It is sometimes referred to as a tax allowance or deduction.
 You can get tax relief in a few ways, including tax on your income, tax rebates on business expenses, older people’s tax relief, medical tax relief, pension tax relief, and working from home tax relief.
-Some tax relief is automatic, while others you’ll need to apply for.
+Some tax relief is automatic, while other kinds are available on application via Revenue’s myAccount service.

 What’s the difference between tax relief and tax credits?